 Due to the coronavirus pandemic, as a security measure, our sanctuary is closed to the public until further notice.
 The safety of our visitors, staff, and animals is always our highest priority.
 During this time, we will continue to ensure that our animals are being provided with everything they need.
 We hope to open again very soon and apologize for any inconvenience.

 Private keeping of bears banned in Kosovo

-The idea to establish a sanctuary for brown bears in Kosovo was born in autumn 2010 after it became illegal to keep bears privately in Kosovo.
-At that time, there were 13 so- called “restaurant bears” living in tiny rotten cages next to restaurants for the purpose of luring customers.
+The idea to establish a sanctuary for brown bears in Kosovo was conceived in the fall of 2010 after it became illegal to keep bears privately in Kosovo.
+At that time, there were 13 so- called “restaurant bears” living in tiny cages next to restaurants for the purpose of luring customers.

 In March 2013, the first restaurant bear Kassandra was confiscated by Kosovan authorities in the presence of FOUR PAWS and was transferred to BEAR SANCTUARY Prishtina.
 Within the next two months, 12 other restaurant bears were saved and transferred to the sanctuary.
 By housing all Kosovan restaurant bears, FOUR PAWS ended this sad chapter of animal cruelty in Kosovo.
 In the meantime, BEAR SANCTUARY Prishtina is also home to bears from Albania, which were kept under conditions that are contrary to animal welfare.

-Our efforst to Save the Saddest Bears now aims to initiate a ban on the private keeping of bears in Albania.
+Our effort to Save the Saddest Bears now aims to initiate a ban on the private keeping of bears in Albania.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.